Black September: Ten-point edict and June confrontations

 In the summer of 1970, the Jordanian army was on the verge of losing its patience with the fedayeen.
 After a provocation from the fedayeen, a tank battalion moved from the Jordan Valley without orders from Amman, intending to retaliate against them.
 It took the personal intervention of the King and that of the 3rd Armored Division commander Sharif Shaker, who blocked the road with their cars, to stop its onslaught.

 Fighting broke out again between the fedayeen and the army in Zarqa on 7 June.
 Two days later, the fedayeen opened fire on the General Intelligence Directorate's (mukhabarat) headquarters.
 Hussein went to visit the mukhabarat headquarters after the incident, but his motorcade came under heavy fedayeen fire, killing one of his guards.
 Bedouin units of the army retaliated for the assassination attempt against their king by shelling Al-Wehdat and Al-Hussein camps, which escalated into a conflict that lasted three days.
 An Israeli army meeting deliberated on events in Jordan; according to the director of Israel's Military Intelligence, there were around 2,000 fedayeen in Amman armed with mortars and Katyusha rockets.
 Hussein's advisors were divided: some were urging him to finish the job, while others were calling for restraint as victory could only be accomplished at the cost of thousands of lives, which to them was unacceptable.
 Hussein halted the fighting, and the three-day conflict's toll was around 300 dead and 700 wounded, including civilians.

 A ceasefire was announced by Hussein and Arafat, but the PFLP did not abide by it.
 It immediately held around 68 foreign nationals hostage in two Amman hotels, threatening to blow them up with the buildings if Sharif Shaker and Sharif Nasser were not dismissed and the Special Forces unit disbanded.
 Arafat did not agree with the PFLP, but had to play along as he feared public opinion.
-Hussein compromised and reduced tensions by appointing Mashour Haditha Al-Jazy, who was considered a moderate general, as army chief of staff, and Abdelmunim Al-Rifai as prime minister, who in turn included six Palestinians as ministers in his government.
+Hussein compromised and reduced tensions by appointing Mashour Haditha Al-Jazy, who was considered a moderate general, as army chief of staff, and Abdelmunim Rifai as prime minister, who in turn included six Palestinians as ministers in his government.
 Henry Kissinger, President Nixon's security advisor, gave the following assessment of the events in Jordan: